gakhov/pdsa/docs/rank/qdigest.rst

 .. warning::

-   Only q-digets with same compression_factor and range is possible to merge correctly.
+   Only q-digets with same compression_factor and range are possible to merge correctly.